 The image below shows how the sites allegedly matching the Exodus story are clustered together.
 Jabal Maqla, the favored candidate for Mount Sinai/Horeb, is the mountain with a black top.

 To the northwest of Maqla, there is a marker locating the distinctive split rock that may be the “Rock of Horeb” in/near the Rephidim encampment (which is where the Israelites fought the Amalekites).

-To the northeast of Maqla, you can see where an ancient, pre-Islamic burial site is located.
+To the northeast of Jabal Maqla, one can see where an ancient, pre-Islamic burial site is located.
 It is away from the Holy Precinct near the mountain and outside of the plain where the Israelites would have camped.
 It is also off the path that the Israelites would travel through.
 Its placement makes it a match for the burial ground for the worshipers of the Golden Calf.

 Directly to the east of the mountain, you can see where the possible Altar of Moses is located, at the foot of the mountain.
 The possible Cave of Elijah is almost directly above it.
 Further to the east (behind the Altar of Moses) is the archaeological site that may have been where the worship of the Golden Calf took place.